Skip to content

 Performance and Safety

-The latest design is the Ocean Class, a 52-footer that launched in 2020 with a single raised bulkhead helm.
+The latest launch is the Ocean Class, a 52-footer that launched in 2020 with a single raised bulkhead helm.

 The History of Catana- a Timeline